 The Policy

-Wimbledon Park Co-operative is committed to providing a high quality service to all of its residents and to treating everyone who comes into contact with the Co-operative in a fair and reasonable manner.
-The Co-operative acknowledges that mistakes can be made and that Co-operative members or other persons may on occasion have cause for complaint.
+Wimbledon Park Co-operative is committed to providing a high quality service to all of its residents.
+We aare also committed to treating everyone who comes into contact with the Co-operative in a fair and reasonable manner.

 The Procedure

-Any person who feels that Wimbledon Park Co-operative has not provided them with a high quality service, or has not treated them fairly, has the right to use this Complaints Procedure.
+Any resident who feels that Wimbledon Park Co-operative has not provided them with a high quality service, or has not treated them fairly, has the right to use this Complaints Procedure.

 The Co-operative is only able to investigate complaints raised by the person affected and with enough information to assist staff with dealing with the complaint at hand.
-Your complaint will be treated confidentailly.
+Your complaint will be treated in confidence.

 If you wish to make a complaint, you should contact the Estate Manager in writing (either letter or email).
 Telephone calls are also welcomed.
-Give as much information as possible about your complaint to the Estate Manager so that the complaint can be properly considered.
+Please give as much information as possible about your complaint to the Estate Manager so that the complaint can be properly investigated.

 What Happens Next?